RTEMS/rtems-docs/user/bsps/bsps-riscv.md

 : Use supervisor privilege mode (s-mode) instead of machine mode (m-mode) upon boot (disabled by default).

+`RISCV_MMU_VIRTUAL_ADDRESS_BITS`
+: Set the number of bits to use in the virtual address.
+Must be 32 for rv32, and can be 39, 48, or 57 for rv64.
+This option is used if `RISCV_USE_S_MODE` is enabled.
+The default value is 32 for rv32 and 39 for rv64.

 ### Interrupt Controller

 Exactly one Core Local Interruptor (CLINT) and exactly one Platform-Level